tintash/chainlink-integration/Readme.md

 The `direct-request` contract will make a `transfer-and-call` call to the oracle contract using the `stxlink-token`.
 The event emitted by the oracle contract is captured by our Event Observer Server, which will initiate our chainlink-job.
 On successful run of the job, `request fulfillment` is created and the expected data is received back in the `direct-request` contract.

-To create a request with test data for getting ether price use following command `curl -X GET 'http://localhost:3501/consumer-test/?id=0'`
+To create a request with test data for getting ether price use following command<br>
+`curl -X GET 'http://localhost:3501/consumer-test/?id=0'`

-This will return the transaction id which you can track on [stacks explorer](https://explorer.stacks.co/?chain=testnet).
-In order to check the direct request result you should wait for the confirmation of this transaction.
+This will return the transaction id which you can track on [stacks explorer](https://explorer.stacks.co/?chain=testnet).To check the direct request result you should wait for transaction confirmation.

 ##### **Check the response of our request**
 You can call the `read-data-value` function to get the response that is stored in the `data-value` variable in the `direct-request` contract.